htcondor/htcondor/docs/classad-attributes/machine-classad-attributes.rst

     Excludes any images that may be in the cache that were not placed there by HTCondor.

+:classad-attribute-def:`DockerOfflineReason`
+    A string value that specifies a specific reason Docker in unavailable when Docker is successfully detected on the Execution Point.

 :classad-attribute-def:`HasSandboxImage`
     A boolean value set to ``True`` if the machine is capable of executing container universe jobs with a singularity "sandbox"